HammerLabML/ConvexDensityConstraintsForPlausibleCounterfactuals/README.md

-# Convex density constraints for computing plausible counterfactual explanations
+# Convex Density Constraints for Computing Plausible Counterfactual Explanations

-This repository contains the implementation of the methods proposed in the paper [Convex density constraints for computing plausible counterfactual explanations](paper.pdf) by André Artelt and Barbara Hammer.
+This repository contains the implementation of the methods proposed in the paper [Convex Density Constraints for Computing Plausible Counterfactual Explanations](paper.pdf) by André Artelt and Barbara Hammer.

 The proposed methods are implemented in [plausible_counterfactuals.py](plausible_counterfactuals.py).
 The experiments as described in the paper are implemented in [test.py](test.py).